 We asked Phil why he believes that the knowledge and skill of workers is as important to pipeline safety as the technology that protects them.

 Phil: Technology can be good and bad.
 Engineers will happily use any technology that improves safety and efficiency, but it’s important not to rely on technology alone.
 As technology advances, human error becomes a major issue, as that is the only error left to make!
 Those human errors could be caused by a lack of competence (which is a mixture of skills, experience and knowledge), but the passing of knowledge from one generation of workers to the next can help prevent this.

-Phil: Yes, and it is becoming more important ever year.
+Phil: Yes, and it is becoming more important every year.
 We need to spend as much time and money on our staff as we do on acquiring new technologies, software, and processes.
 Knowledge is transferred by working closely with people, coaching them, sharing experiences and advising or mentoring them.
 Staff competence, knowledge transfer, etc., must be a corporate goal, process-driven and assessed regularly.

 We need to ensure pipeline engineers are constantly checked for their competence as technology changes.
 Not easy, but essential.

 Phil: It is very important in the engineering industry, but sometimes underestimated.
 Why?
 Well, in some industries, such as computers and cell phones, new technology can dilute the value of experience, as the technology changes every year, and past knowledge is of little use.
 But engineers in industries such as the pipeline industry work with the laws of science, which remain the same for every generation, and by gaining experience in these complex laws they master them.
 So, an engineer with 25 years’ experience in our industry is a good thing.
 In the pipeline business, experience and knowledge matter, and this knowledge needs to be passed to the next generations as our pipelines progress up to their 100-year birthday.